 Minimalism doesn't have to be a white room that's nearly empty.

 My minimalism is white, pink and bright turquoise because those are colors I adore.
-My minimalism has room for my beloved video game collection and a shelf of books that remain important to me.
-I don't declutter doubles but store them for when the first item breaks.
+My minimalism has room for my beloved video game collection and select books.
+I didn't declutter my doubles but stored them for when the one I currently have in use breaks.

 Minimalism is about simplifying life and keeping the things you love and derive use from.
 It's not just about possessions but also spending your time in ways that are worthwhile to yourself.

 I like minimalism because it means I have to make less choices and it makes life simpler and my space less overwhelming.

 Considering where an item's "home" will be before purchasing.
 If I can't think of a spot that's a strong sign not to purchase.